dumpofmemory/dumpofmemory.github.io/_posts/2018-12-28-Regex Cheatsheet.md

 checkPass.test(password); // Returns true
 ```

-- To search for repeat substrings using capture groups <code> ( ) </code> You put the regex of the pattern that will repeat in between the parentheses.
+- To search for **repeat substrings** using capture groups <code> ( ) </code> You put the regex of the pattern that will repeat in between the parentheses.

-To specify where that repeat string will appear, you use a backslash <code> \ <code> and then a number.
+**To specify where that repeat string will appear**, you use a backslash <code> \ </code> and then a number.
 This number starts at 1 and increases with each additional capture group you use.
 An example would be <code> \1 </code> to match the first group.

 The example below matches any word that occurs twice separated by a space:
 ```javascript